Table of contents

 Mobile Responsiveness

-Mobile responsiveness is crucial from a technical SEO point of view primarily because of the “Mobile-First Indexing” policy used by Google.
+Mobile responsiveness is crucial from a technical SEO point of view primarily because of Google’s “Mobile-First Indexing” policy.
 This means that Google mainly uses the mobile version of a site to index and evaluate its quality.
 If a site is not optimized for mobile devices, its position in search results may be negatively affected, as Google strives to provide the best experience for users using mobile devices.
 In addition, due to the growing number of mobile users, responsive sites have a better chance of increasing engagement and reducing rejection rates.
-Therefore, it is imperative that you make sure your website is well suited for mobile devices.
+Therefore, you must make sure your website is well-suited for mobile devices.

 Page structure and URLs

-Page structure and URLs are important for SEO because they help search engines understand the hierarchy and content of a page.
-Clear and logically organized URLs that reflect the structure of the page make it easier to index and can improve ranking in search results.
+Page structure and URLs are important for SEO because they help search engines understand a page’s hierarchy and content.
+Clear and logically organized URLs that reflect the page’s structure make it easier to index and can improve ranking in search results.

 Examples of page structures: